EduardoVernier/treemap-comparison-resources/README.md

 ## Dataset extraction
 #### GitHub

-The dataset selection was done through the scrapping of the first 10 pages of [gitmostwanted.com](http://gitmostwanted.com/), which is a website that lists popular github repositories.
+The dataset selection (for those named `gh-*`) was done through the scrapping of the first 10 pages of [gitmostwanted.com](http://gitmostwanted.com/), which is a website that lists popular GitHub repositories.

 For the selected URLs (list can be found [here](https://github.com/EduardoVernier/dataset-generator/blob/master/GitHubMostWanted/repos.txt)), we run a python script that clones revisions of a repository with a given periodicity.
 For this batch, we used monthly extractions (-m), but the script takes a flag as argument that selects if it should clone yearly (-y), daily (-d), or all revisions (-a).